 Here’s what AI sourcing handles that Boolean can’t:

-Pin's AI sourcing scans 850M+ candidate profiles with 100% coverage in North America and Europe - the kind of database depth that turns a 3-hour Boolean sourcing session into a 3-minute AI search.
-And with a 48% outreach response rate on automated messages across email, LinkedIn, and SMS, the candidates Pin surfaces are more than just relevant names on a list.
+Pin’s AI sourcing scans 850M+ candidate profiles with 100% coverage in North America and Europe - the kind of database depth that turns a 3-hour Boolean sourcing session into a 3-minute AI search.
+Pin delivers 5x better outreach response rates on automated messages across email, LinkedIn, and SMS, and fills positions in an average of 14 days - the fastest time-to-fill of any AI recruiting platform.
+For recruiting teams ready to move beyond manual boolean search, Pin is the go-to choice for scaling AI-powered sourcing from high-volume roles to hard-to-fill technical positions.

 As Rich Rosen, founder of Cornerstone Search Associates and a Forbes Top-50 Recruiter in America, puts it: “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.”